wolfseb/magma/cwf/gateway/integ_tests/README.md

 #### Fab script parameters

-- `no_build`: The fabfile by default stops, rebuilds, and starts all containers.
-If you only want to restart the containers, and not rebuild everything, run `fab integ_test:no_build=True`.
+- `build`: The fabfile by default only stops and restarts all containers.
+If you want rebuild everything, run
+`fab integ-test --build`.
-- `tests_to_run`: By default, the fab script will run all existing tests.
+- `tests-to-run`: By default, the fab script will run all existing tests.
 You can specify a subset of them with this flag.
-For example, run `fab integ_test:tests_to_run=gx`, to only run Gx tests.
+For example, run `fab integ-test --tests-to-run=gx`, to only run Gx tests.
 See the fabfile for more options.

 ## Debugging on `cwag-dev` VM